- Human Evolution Research

 Large, complex brains can process and store a lot of information.
 That was a big advantage to early humans in their social interactions and encounters with unfamiliar habitats.

 Over the course of human evolution, brain size tripled.
-The modern human brain is the largest and most complex of any primate.
+The modern human brain is the largest and most complex of any living primate.

 Brain size increases slowly